Open Accessibility Menu

 Yes, specialized care for high-risk pregnancies is available at St. Luke’s.
 Our experienced team is well-versed in managing and monitoring various risk factors including advanced maternal age, carrying twins or triplets, chronic health conditions or infections (diabetes, high blood pressure, heart disease, kidney disease, HIV, hepatitis B or C, etc.), previous pregnancy complications, gestational diabetes, fetal abnormalities and gestational hypertension.

-St. Luke’s also is proud to be pioneering the Blue Band Project in our region.
+We're also proud to be pioneering the Blue Band Project in our region.
 This initiative is for women who have been diagnosed with preeclampsia.

 Does St. Luke’s have a neonatal intensive care unit (NICU)?